-There are a wide range of things to do in Vilnius.
-The city is the most populist is the capital of Lithuania.
+Is Vilnius worth visiting?
+Heck Yes!
+We personally think it is one of the best capital cities in Europe!
+There is a wide range of things to do in Vilnius for all visitors, and it’s a highlight of any trip to the Baltics.
+The city is the most populist in the capital of Lithuania.
 It’s a quaint town with a small population of half a million and extraordinarily welcoming.
 It’s the perfect place to get lost for a few days and a popular stop on the Baltic tour route.

-Streets are cobblestoned and the city center is the largest preserved example of baroque architecture in Europe.
-It’s littered with Catholic and orthodox churches and no matter where you are in the city you can see the ever present Gediminas’ Tower.
+Streets are cobblestoned, and the city center is the largest preserved example of European baroque architecture.
+It’s littered with Catholic and Orthodox churches, and no matter where you are in the city, you can see the ever-present Gediminas’ Tower.

-The largest city in Lithuania and is full of small cafes, charming shops, restaurants, art, and history.
+The largest city in Lithuania is full of small cafes, charming shops, restaurants, art, and history.
 We had a fantastic time exploring and can’t wait to return one day.
-It’s full of interesting activities and sights.
-We recommend you follow our footsteps and some these great things to do in Vilnius.
+It’s full of exciting activities and sights.
+Follow our footsteps and some of these great things to do in Vilnius.

 Explore the Old Town

-The streets are bustling at all hours, and there is a cafe every 10 steps.
-The cobbled streets are extremely clean, and boast a large number of touristy sites like St. Anne’s Church and the Presidential Palace.
-It may be the first, but it’s one of our favorite things to do in Vilnius and any town in Europe for that matter.
+The streets are bustling at all hours, and there is a cafe every ten steps.
+The cobbled streets are spotless and boast many touristy sites like St. Anne’s Church and the Presidential Palace.
+This was one of our favorite things to do in Vilnius and any town in Europe, for that matter.

-I’ve never been a cemetery expeditionist, but this particular Lithuanian cemetery was gorgeous.
+I’ve never been one to enjoy visits to the cemetery, but this particular Lithuanian cemetery is a gorgeous place to visit in Vilnius.
 Just to the east of the Uzupis district, you will find the peaceful graveyard overlooking the city.
-Venture in and pay your respects, you won’t regret it.
-It is one of the many free things to do in Vilnius.
+Venture in and pay your respects.
+You won’t regret it.
+It is also one of the many free things to do in Vilnius.

 Eat at Snekutis

-For the best views of the city head up to Gediminas’ Tower, the remnants of the upper castle.
+For the best views of all of Vilnius, it’s best to head up to Gediminas’ Tower, the remnants of the upper castle.
 There is also a museum inside for €2.